 Kelvin and his dance partner Oti Mabuse wowed the judges week after week with their amazing dances, and it seemed there was nothing that Kelvin couldn't do when it came to fancy footwork.

-They were the favourites to lift the glitterball trophy and they did just that in December 2019.
+They were the favorites to lift the glitterball trophy and they did just that in December 2019.
 So that was two victories for Oti Mabuse!

 Stacey Dooley — 2018